 - Sperm motility by 57%

 - Semen volume by 53%

 - Testosterone by 17%

-Additionally, ashwagandha has been found in clinical research to improve upper- and lower-body strength, as well as favor fat-reduced body composition, among resistance-trained men.
-Taken as part of a man’s workout supplement regimen, ashwagandha may significantly improve a man’s physical and sexual fitness.
+Additionally, ashwagandha has been reported in clinical research to improve upper- and lower-body strength, as well as favor fat-reduced body composition, among resistance-trained men.
+Taken as part of a man’s workout supplement regimen, ashwagandha may notably improve a man’s physical and sexual fitness.

 Best Ashwagandha Supplement: KSM-66®

 The preferred ashwagandha supplement, KSM-66® is a well-researched, full-spectrum, 100% organic certified extract standardized to 5% bioactive withanolides.
 Research has found KSM-66® to be effective at boosting various measures of masculine vitality, including resistance to catabolic stress markers, testosterone activity, cognitive performance, and sperm quality.

 An amino acid highly concentrated in the testes, D-Aspartic Acid (DAA) plays a key role in the regulation of pro-testosterone HPG axis hormones, similarly to the way levodopa works.

 For decades, scientists believed DAA to only exist within the brains of octopi, squid, and cuttlefish.
 Later, with the finding that DAA is also present in mammals, came the “discovery” of DAA’s testosterone-boosting properties.

 D-aspartic acid, like Mucuna pruriens, works by stimulating the HPG axis:[17,18]